duderstadt-lab/mars-docs/tutorials/WorkingWithMars/bdv.md

 This will add the link to the XML file to the MoleculeArchive.
 A row should appear in the 'Bdv Views' tab showing the provided name tag, some parameter columns and the file path to the XML file.

 <img src='{{site.baseurl}}/tutorials/img/bdv/img4.png' width='600' />

+Note that during this coupling step the path to the file is specified.
+When changing the location of the video on the computer, a new coupling to the new location of the file has to be set up.

 ### 3. Setting roi Parameters for each Tracked Molecule
 The next step is to assign roi parameters (roi_x and roi_y) that refer to the average position of the tracked molecule (in case of a linear movement this is equal to the middle of the trace).
 These roi parameters are later provided to the video viewer to find the molecule of interest in the video.
 To retrieve these parameters for each molecules run the following script.